- Reference Number: HEY841/2025

 Contact Numbers and Visiting Times

-Please be advised that due to Covid-19, the hospital visiting policy changes on a regular basis.
-We advise that you call the ward prior to visiting to confirm the current policy and availability as these are subject to change.
+We advise that you call the ward prior to visiting to confirm times, as these are subject to change.

-Note: Due to some relatives travelling afar, it may be possible to extend your visiting hours.
+Please note, due to the distance some relatives may have to travel, it may be possible to extend your visiting hours.
 Please ring and ask the Nurse in Charge before you set off.

 Food and Amenities